Appointments are available at the Royal Free Hospital. Skype consultations are also available. Appointments last 50 minutes and are during the day.

 You can refer yourself.
 I also accept referrals from GPs, mental health professionals, case workers, solicitors and other health care practitioners.

 You may be self-funding or your assessment and treatment may be covered by your private health insurance.
-I am registered with most private health insurances, including BUPA, AXA PPP, Aviva, Cigna, Vitality Health and WPA.
+I am registered with most private health insurances, including BUPA, Aviva, Cigna, Vitality Health and WPA.
 If you plan to use your private health insurance, you will need to have a pre-authorisation code before you can arrange an appointment.

 Fees vary depending on location and the type of appointment.
 Assessment sessions always involve a detailed letter with any treatment recommendations.

 At your first appointment, we discuss the reason you are attending a psychological assessment.
 The assessment process is also an opportunity for you to tell me about how you are affected by any problems, any help you may have had and what you would like to be different.

 Towards the end of your assessment, I would hope to have a good picture of how things are for you and we might have an understanding of why things are that way.
 This would also allow me to discuss what might be helpful ways forward and any psychological treatment options.
 I might also ask you to complete some questionnaires as part of this assessment.